youngmp/a-letter-to-the-vat/readme.md

 But with shackles come the prospect of freedom.

-> "They did what human beings looking for freedom, throughout history, have often done.
-They left."<br />
+> They did what human beings looking for freedom, throughout history, have often done.
+They left.<br />
->  - Isabel Wilkerson, *The Warmth of Other Suns*
+ - Isabel Wilkerson, *The Warmth of Other Suns*

 Humanity, more than ever, needs more thoughtful, inquisitive, diligent minds.
 And please, for one moment, consider that I really am speaking to you directly.
 I don't need to know who you are to know your potential.
 Because if you are reading these words, it means you are human, and if you are human, it means your potential is much greater than the world would make you believe.